tpyliu/Solana-Raydium-Sniper-Bot/README.md

 1. Download and extract the repository files: Use the command "git clone https://github.com/AhmedRabby0919/Solana-Raydium-Sniper-Bot.git" or click the green "Code" button and select "Download ZIP".
 2. Install the Node.js environment on your computer : https://nodejs.org/en
 3. The runtime environment should be a terminal or VSCode.
 Detailed steps are provided below, please read carefully.
 4. Convert some SOL into WSOL for trading.
 Note: Even if you only want to run the test for one hour, you still need to retain enough SOL, as gas fees are paid in SOL.
-For example (1 WSOL) : (10 SOL).
+For example (1 WSOL) : (10 SOL) : (QUOTE_AMOUNT=0.1).

 `Jupiter Wrap` : https://jup.ag/